Creating the pathways to successful building operation

 The main components of the methodology which increased from 5 to 6 stages after the 2018 update are:

-1. Inception and briefing: here we work with the client team to clarify the duties and set the important requirements for the building's performance in use.
+1. Inception and briefing: here we work with the client team to evaluate the brief for the project.
+Using our unique Agile in Buildings process to assist in defining where the value for the building users is, then clarifying the duties of each of the client and design team stakeholders and set the important technical requirements for the building's performance in use.

-4. Initial aftercare:is where our sustained expertise and support post-handover assists the contractors to set the systems up, and aids the operations and facilities teams to understand what optimal performance looks like.
+4. Pre-handover: is where our sustained expertise and support for pre-handover activities and planning assists the contractors to develop a commissioning quality plan and to aid the operations and facilities teams to understand what optimal performance looks like, and then deliver it.

 6. Extended aftercare and POE : In this phase the constructor is encouraged to stay with the building to assist the operator to deliver the target building systems performance in the first year of operation.
 This allows the operator's FM team the time to gain the knowledge and expertise to understand the design intent, and what optimum operation looks like.
-The period also allows the team to understand what defects exist, and if there is further work that needs to be done contractually to put things right in the lead up to the end of an extended defects period.
+The period also allows the team to conduct a post occupancy evaluation study to gather structured data on the buildings performance and how it is being perceived by users.
+It also helps the FM teams understand what defects exist, and if there is further work that needs to be done contractually to put things right in the lead up to the end of an extended defects period.

 Government Soft Landings